-This is our response to the current #CultureisDigital consultation on cultural infrastructure by the Department for Digital, Culture, Media and Sport.
-You can rate it, comment on it, or add your own ideas to the debate at the DCMS consultation platform.
+This is Collection Trust’s response, in 2017, to the #CultureisDigital consultation on cultural infrastructure by the Department for Digital, Culture, Media and Sport.

 There are around 1,700 museums and galleries in the UK.
 Most are small, but almost all use computer-based systems to record the information that gives their objects meaning, based on common standards that – over many decades – have anticipated the day when all this information could be brought together and really put to work.